 However, Shirvanshahs’ Palace contains many beautiful and authentic structures and inscriptions, particularly in the Throne Room and the Bayil Stone Friezes, rescued by the Soviets from the sea and installed in the palace museum.
 The structure also includes the palace mosque, the mausoleum of the Shirvanshahs and the tomb of Seyyid Yəhya Bakuvi, the court astrologer.

 The easiest way of reaching Shirvanshahs’ Palace is using public transport: the Red Line metro stops at Icherisheher, only minutes walk from the palace.
 Alternately, buses 6, 18, 53, 65 and 205 stop at Icherisheher Street, only 8 minutes away.
 There is also car parking at Icheri Sheher.

-Discover the best Historic Sites in Azerbaijan, from Baku to Shirvanshahs’ Palace and more, includes interactive Azerbaijani Cultural Places, Landmarks and Monuments map.
+Discover the best Historic Sites in Azerbaijan, from Chirag Gala to Shirvanshahs’ Palace.

 Discover the most impeccably preserved and incredibly ornate castles around the world, from Germany's picturesque Neuschwanstein Castle to France's towering Mont Saint-Michel.